Roshan-khatale/Face-Mask-Detector-CNN/README.md

 # Face Mask Detector

-Detects face masks in real-time using a CNN model and OpenCV.
+Detects face masks in real-time using a CNN and OpenCV.